reab5555/Automatic-Classification-of-Personality-v0.1/README.md

 5. After processing all parts of the dialog or text, the model produces a data set such as a CSV file that includes the probabilities for each attachment style for each part of the dialog or text.
 This data can then be visualized on a graph to examine changes in attachment styles over the film's timeline.
 This way we will get a dynamic description of the attachment styles of the characters during the film.

 ### Results: Scenes From A Marriage (Attachment Styles)
-After receiving a data file of the results for the series, we would like to make a comparison between time points or dialogue segments in the series between the main characters.
-We can also see this graphically, by calculating correlations between the speakers and their attachment style at time points in the film.
-Correlations (Pearson or Spearman) were calculated between all attachment styles separately for character number 1, and all other attachment styles of character number 2 at all time points in the series.
-For example, we consider a correlation between the probabilistic values of anxious attachment for character number 1, and the probabilistic values of avoidant attachment for character number 2.
-In other words, we would like to check whether as the probability value in the series of anxious attachment for character number 1 increases, the probability of avoidant attachment for character Number 2 also increases.
-Having run the algorithm on the whole series with 5 episodes, we now want to examine the results. we can see the graphs of each character separately in the attached image.
-The top graph belongs to Jonathan, while the bottom graph belongs to Mira.
-This graph shows a distribution of about 25 segments.
-The timecodes can be seen on the X-axis, with each segment of dialogue corresponding to a timecode.
-In each timecode there are probabilistic values of the call styles on the Y-axis.
-The highest values at a time point are highlighted with a thicker line. we can see that each color corresponds to an attachment style.
-The red markings describe the overlap in time points between the two characters and their attachment styles.
-It can be seen that when Jonathan expresses an avoidant attachment style, Mira expresses an anxious attachment style (green and orange colors). we can also see a response of an anxious attachment style on Jonathan's part, when Mira expresses a fearful-avoidant attachment style.
+We have a data file that displays results for a series with 5 episodes.
+We are analyzing the relationship between two main characters, Jonathan and Mira, focusing on their attachment styles during different dialogue segments.
+There are graphs that show the attachment styles distributed over approximately 25 segments.
+The top graph depicts Jonathan's attachment styles, and the bottom one shows Mira's.
+Each graph includes timecodes on the X-axis and the attachment styles on the Y-axis, with key values highlighted in a thicker line.
+Colors on the graphs correspond to different attachment styles.
+For example, when Jonathan exhibits an avoidant attachment style, Mira often shows an anxious style, and vice versa.
+This analysis helps us understand how each character's attachment style interacts over the course of the series.

 <p align="left">
   <img src="assets/graph.png" alt="Alt text for image1" width="700"/>